Xero Shoes – Review and Factory Visit

-Steven and Lena Sashen are making some really cool minimalist (like really minimalist) sandals called Xero Shoesthat are getting good recognition from runners, outdoor enthusiasts, paddle boarders and lots of folks who just like to feel the ground beneath them.
+Steven and Lena Sashen are making some really cool minimalist (like really minimalist) sandals called Xero Shoes that are getting good recognition from runners, outdoor enthusiasts, paddle boarders and lots of folks who just like to feel the ground beneath them.
 So I got a pair (Amuri Cloud) to try out for myself.
-At first I was taken back by how thin and light they were.
+At first, I was taken back by how thin and light they were.
 That is the idea though, to not have a supportive and restrictive shoe on.
 In fact, Steven refers to shoes at “foot coffins”.
 The theory makes sense.
-Why put you foot in a shoe that basically creates a cast around your foot, creates an arch support that should already be there and takes tactile sensation away from the wearer?
+Why put your foot in a shoe that basically creates a cast around your foot, creates arch support that should already be there and takes tactile sensation away from the wearer?

 I have Hallux rigidus in both feet and it is a real pain in the foot.
-I have tried a dozen custom orthotics and most every over the counter insole out there.
+I have tried a dozen custom orthotics and almost every over the counter insole out there.
 Heck, I have even tried cortisone shots, acupuncture and chiropractors to see if it would help.
 I would put the orthotics in cushioned shoes as well.
 Hoping to find some relief.
 Nothing seemed to help.
 So I thought, what the heck, why not start over completely see if I can relearn how to use my feet.
 I reached out to Steven at Xero Shoes and met him at the Xero headquarters in Broomfield.
-He was very kind, passionate and knowledgeable about feet bio mechanics.
+He was very kind, passionate and knowledgeable about feet biomechanics.
 We talked for an hour about how the foot works, how to make it work better and why barefoot and/or thin sandals are effective.
-It was an eye opening experience and I learned a lot about footwear and how it effects bio mechanics.
-He gave me a pair of the Amuri Z Trek Sport Sandals to try along side the pair of Amuri Clouds.
+It was an eye opening experience and I learned a lot about footwear and how it affects biomechanics.
+He gave me a pair of the Amuri Z Trek Sports Sandals to try alongside the pair of Amuri Clouds.

 The Z Trek looks akin to a super thin soled Teva or Chaco sandal, but very different in the way it works.
-It has a super thin 5.5mm outsole, weighs in at 6.5 ounces (mens size 9) and of course, is zero drop.
-There is plenty of adjustably to make it fit to you foot.
-One of the big things that sets this sandal apart from the other Xero shoes is that there is no toe post or webbing between your big toe.
+It has a super thin 5.5mm outsole, weighs in at 6.5 ounces (men’s size 9) and of course, is zero drop.
+There is plenty of adjustable to make it fit your foot.
+One of the big things that set this sandal apart from the other Xero shoes is that there is no toe post or webbing between your big toe.
 Some really like not having the post between their toes, and if this is you then this is your sandal.

 After 3 weeks of daily use on both pairs of sandals, I feel like I can offer a decent opinion on them.
-I do not run, so unfortunately I can not chime in on their performance in that category.
+I do not run, so, unfortunately, I can not chime in on their performance in that category.
 I do, however, train clients for 10-12 hours a day in them.
-Walk the dog, drive, hike and lounge in them.
+Walk the dog, drive, hike, and lounge in them.
 In fact, I ditched the Reefs for these.
-I do have to were minimalist shoes when performing lateral motions (like agility training) and I will have review on those shoes in the future as well, but when not doing aggressive side to side movements, I live in these.
+I do have to were minimalist shoes when performing lateral motions (like agility training) and I will have a review on those shoes in the future as well, but when not doing aggressive side to side movements, I live in these.
 I lean towards the Clouds over the Z Trek, simply because I feel like they are a better fit to my narrow, jankety feet.
 Speaking of messed up feet, after 3 weeks of barefoot living, the feet are feeling better than ever.
-So there is some major real world experience to back up the barefoot craze.
+So there is some major real-world experience to back up the barefoot craze.